Pratik-25BEC10098/AIML-VITyarthi-Project/Statement.md

-*Problem Statement
+*Problem Statement:-

 This project deals with Breadth First Search algorithms to solve 8 puzzle problems.The core problem is to be solved in shortest moves or optimal path to reach the defined goal state.

-*Scope of the project
+*Scope of the project:-

 This project is scoped to show the execution of the Breadth First Search algorithms to solve 8 puzzle problem.It is educational based rather than optimised for performance.

-*Target users
+*Target users:-

 This project is mainly for the individuals,students or teachers who are interested in or studying fundamental concepts in Computer Science and Artificial Intelligence.

-*High-level features
+*High-level features:-

 BFS will provide a solution if one is available.
 It will find the simplest one solution that needs few steps.
 It guarantees an optimal solution.